Minoxidil Induced Allergic Contact Dermatitis in a Young Woman with Subclinical Hypothyroidism and Micronutrient Deficiencies: A Case Report

 Vidhyashree Ballagere Hanumanthaiah

-A 28-year-old woman with subclinical hypothyroidism and micronutrient deficiencies developed allergic contact dermatitis (ACD) after using 5% topical minoxidil for 50 days.
-Symptoms included pruritus and an erythematous rash on her face, neck, and back.
-Discontinuing minoxidil and using antihistamines and topical calamine resolved the dermatitis within a week without corticosteroids.
-This case highlights the importance of recognizing minoxidil as a potential cause of ACD, especially when symptoms extend beyond the scalp, to prevent progression and maintain adherence to hair loss treatments.
+This case report describes a 28-year-old woman with subclinical hypothyroidism and micronutrient deficiencies who developed allergic contact dermatitis (ACD) after using 5% topical minoxidil for approximately 50 days.
+Symptoms included pruritus of the ears and an erythematous, pruritic rash on the face, neck, and back.
+The condition resolved completely within one week after discontinuing minoxidil and using antihistamines and topical calamine, without the need for corticosteroids.
+The report emphasizes the importance of recognizing minoxidil-induced ACD, particularly when symptoms extend beyond the scalp, to prevent progression and ensure adherence to hair loss treatments.

 Discuss this study in the Community →